 By the end of the contest I found it difficult to find anyone that I had not already worked!
 After adding a 6700, the only other REAL improvement I could make would be the addition of a tower and full size antenna.
 Since I can work everybody I can hear, it only makes sense that I acquire “bigger ears”.

 I need a 1U mixer to combine the audio outputs from three PC’s and three radios.
-It looks like the obvious choice is the Samson SM10.
+At this point it looks like the obvious choice is the Samson SM10.
 With 8 stereo, plus 2 mono line inputs this mixer fits the bill perfectly.

 The Flex 5000 has a balanced line input, as does the Flex 6700, so I’ll run a balanced line to each radio.
 This will allow audio from the PC’s and/or radios to be played back over the air.
 The effects send will be used to supply audio to the input of the Dark Ice Live Audio Streamer (running on the Ubuntu server).
 Web users will be able to stream live audio from any device in the shack that I choose.